turingschool/lesson_plans/ruby_04-apis_and_scalability/pitching_mastery_projects.markdown

 * How it solves it:
 * Technical challenges:

+If your a proposal similar to yours is already in the list of issues, please add to that issue with your refinements.
+We'll rename the issue to the name you choose, but this will help us limit the number of duplicate ideas.

 ### Part 2: Small Groups

-Then get together in assigned groups of three to:
+Then get together in assigned groups of four to:

 * Review/discuss each of your ideas
 * Refine them